SaherMuhamed/JWT-Ares/README.md

 ## Support

 Created for cybersecurity education and CTF challenges.
-If you find this tool useful, please consider giving it a star ⭐ on GitHub!
+If you find this tool useful, please consider giving it a star ⭐